prp-e/micro-controller-design/chapter16.md

-# Chapter 16 : Programming & Operating System
+# Chapter 16 : Programming and Operating System